canonical/netbox/docs/configuration/optional-settings.md

 ## FIELD_CHOICES

-Default: Empty dictionary

 Some static choice fields on models can be configured with custom values.
-This is done by defining `FIELD_CHOICES` as a dictionary mapping model fields to their choices list.
+This is done by defining `FIELD_CHOICES` as a dictionary mapping model fields to their choices.
 Each choice in the list must have a database value and a human-friendly label, and may optionally specify a color.
 (A list of available colors is provided below.)

+The choices provided can either replace the stock choices provided by NetBox, or append to them.
+To _replace_ the available choices, specify the app, model, and field name separated by dots.
+For example, the site model would be referenced as `dcim.Site.status`.
+To _extend_ the available choices, append a plus sign to the end of this string (e.g. `dcim.Site.status+`).

-For example, to specify a custom set of choices for the site status field:
+For example, the following configuration would replace the default site status choices with the options Foo, Bar, and Baz:

 ```python
 FIELD_CHOICES = {